-Any combination of qualifiers may be specified at the injection point:
+Any combination of bindings may be specified at the injection point:

 '''

-@Inject @Admin Event<LoggedInEvent> adminLoggedInEvent;
+@Admin Event<LoggedInEvent> adminLoggedInEvent;

 '''

-Or, the application may specify qualifiers dynamically:
+Or, the application may specify bindings dynamically:

 '''

-@Inject @Any Event<LoggedInEvent> loggedInEvent;
+@Any Event<LoggedInEvent> loggedInEvent;

 ...

 LoggedInEvent event = new LoggedInEvent(user);

 if ( user.isAdmin() ) {

-loggedInEvent.select( new AdminQualifier() ).fire(event);
+loggedInEvent.select( new AdminBinding() ).fire(event);

 }

 else {

 loggedInEvent.fire(event);

 }

 '''

-In this example, the event sometimes has the qualifier @Admin, depending upon the value of user.isAdmin().
+In this example, the event sometimes has the binding @Admin, depending upon the value of user.isAdmin().